2021 AP* Seminars Silicon Valley (Online)

 ● Literary Argument Instructional Strategies

-● Introductions and Thesis statements
+● Introductions and Thesis Statements

-● Utilizing Data from Instructional Planning Reports
+● Utilizing Data from Instructional Planning Reports (IPRs)

-● Exam Tips from Readers
+● Exam tips from Readers

-● Literary Argument Prompts, Rubrics, and Scoring Session
+● Literary Argument Prompts, Rubrics, Scoring Session

 ● Close Reading: The Novel